- Safety & Your Vehicle

 (Most major book retailers like WHSmith is where you can purchase these reference materials.
 Or see our useful links page.

-Allow enough time to learn before booking, as there are over 40,000 failures each year, likewise your instructor will know when you are ready.
+First of all, allow enough time to learn before booking, as there are over 40,000 failures each year, likewise your instructor will know when you are ready.
 Also we will assist you in the learning (visit learner login) and preparation for the test during your lessons as shown below:

 You have 57 minutes to answer 50 questions of multiple choices.